 - 6 grams arrowroot powder about 2 teaspoons

 - ¼ cup almond milk

 - In a medium size bowl, add the Bisquick baking mix, arrowroot powder, and xanthan gum.

 - Using a pastry blender, cut in the cold butter until mixture has small chunks of butter left.

-- Turn dough onto a surface lightly dusted with biscuit baking mix.
+- Turn the dough onto a lightly floured surface.

-- Form the dough into a round disk and pat it out until the dough is about 1 inch thick.
+- Pat or roll the dough until it's about 1 inch thick.